 Vivian Mai

-As a research assistant, she has worked primarily on the Afghan Employment Coaching Program, the RTRP treatment program for PTSD, and a systematic review on protective and promotive factors for refugee mental health.
-Her involvement in the systematic review is ongoing.
+As a research assistant, she has worked on the Afghan Employment Coaching Program and RTRP treatment program for PTSD, and led a systematic review on protective and promotive factors for refugee mental health, and a systematic review and meta-analysis on psychological processes underlying PTSD in refugees.
+Her involvement in the meta-analysis is ongoing.

 E-MAIL: vivian.mai@unsw.edu.au